CHELTENHAM CLINIC OF ACUPUNCTURE AND CHIROPRACTIC:

 I want you to be absolutely confident that we are treating your personal data responsibly, and that we will do everything we can to make sure that the only people who access that data have a genuine need to do so.

 Of course, if you feel that we are mishandling your personal data in any way, you have the right to complain.
-Please first raise your concern with us, as we hope very much we will be able deal with any concerns you might have.
-However, you can also raise a concern directly with the Information Commissioner’s Office on ico.org.uk/concerns/
+Please first raise your concern with us, as we very much hope that we will be able deal with any concerns you might have.
+However, you can also raise a concern directly with the Information Commissioner’s Office on https://ico.org.uk/concerns/